 *allowing myself to be imprecise.
 The virus is called SARS-CoV-2 and only the illness it causes in some of the cases Covid-19.
 Let’s go back to proper terminology once emotions settle and not keep talking about HIV as if it was AIDS.

-**the original video was deleted by youtube (presumably due to a conflict between its content and the official WHO position).
-The link included therefor leads you to a channel I cannot actually vouch for and I trust you do not take offense.
+**the original video was deleted by youtube (presumably due to a conflict between its content and the official WHO position – at that point in time).
+The link included therefor leads you to a channel I cannot actually vouch for and I trust you do not take offense in the environment and the comments there.
 It is the content that matters to me.
 If you have not come across this interview yet, you may find these 62 minutes to be the very best, critical, yet balanced introduction to the entire topic.